Drooping Miniature Rose

 - 2

-If soil is dry, water thoroughly and expect recovery within several hours, though any buds that had already shriveled likely won't reopen.
+If soil is dry, water thoroughly until it drains through and expect recovery within several hours, though any buds that had already shriveled likely won't reopen even once the rest of the plant firms back up.

 - 3

-If soil is wet instead, pause watering entirely and let the mix dry out before the next one, confirming the pot drains properly in the meantime.
+If soil is wet instead, pause watering entirely and let the mix dry out before the next one, confirming in the meantime that the pot actually drains properly rather than holding water at the base.

 - 4

-If drooping tracks with the hottest part of a sunny day and eases by evening despite moist soil, treat this as temporary heat stress from the bright placement this plant needs, not a watering problem to correct.
+If drooping tracks closely with the hottest part of a sunny day and eases again by evening despite moist soil, treat this as temporary heat stress from the bright placement this plant needs, not a watering problem that needs correcting.

 - 5

-If soil has stayed wet for a while, check the roots and canes for rot, watching specifically for blackening at the cane base, which shows up clearly on this plant.
+If soil has stayed wet for a while, check the roots and canes for rot, watching specifically for blackening at the cane base, which shows up clearly and relatively early on this plant compared with many houseplants.

 Prevention

-- Recognize afternoon heat-stress drooping as normal rather than a signal to water more
+- Recognize afternoon heat-stress drooping as a normal daily pattern rather than a signal to water more

 Quick Summary